What is project portfolio management? A complete guide

 Initiatives should then be evaluated based on their potential benefits and returns.
 This requires assessing factors such as expected revenue generation, cost savings, and operational efficiencies.
 Quantitative methods like cost-benefit analysis and ROI calculations can help quantify these benefits and prioritize projects that offer the highest potential value relative to their costs.

-Validate and Initiate
+Validate and initiate

 Project validation begins with a thorough assessment of each proposed project's business case.
 Stakeholder involvement is essential during this phase to gather diverse perspectives and ensure consensus on the project's value proposition.
 Additionally, conducting feasibility studies and market research can provide further validation of a project's viability and alignment with organizational capabilities.